MikroElektronika/mikrosdk_click_v2/clicks/boost6/DETAILS.md

 ### Application Task

-> This is an example which demonstrates the use of Boost 6 click board.
+> This is an example which demonstrates the use of Boost 6 Click board.
 > Enable device 5000ms and disable device 5000ms.

 ```c